eManPrague/swagger-codegen/README.md

     - `composedArrayAsAny` - By this property array of composed is changed to array of object (kotlin.Any).
     - `generatePrimitiveTypeAlias` - By this property aliases to primitive are also generated.
     - `modelNameSuffix` - By this property you can define suffix to all model classes.
 E.g. `UserDto`, ...
+    - `apiNameSuffix` - By this property you can define suffix to all api classes.
+E.g. `UserService`, ...
     - `apiPackage` - By this property you can define a package name for your service classes
     - `modelPackage` - By this property you can define a package name for your model classes

+Other options can be found [here](https://github.com/OpenAPITools/openapi-generator/blob/master/modules/openapi-generator-maven-plugin/README.md).

 If your OpenApi contains some specific objects for parsing JSON, ....
 You need add the Moshi dependencies